RutgersCSSystems/hazardmon-ds-public/README.md

   <img src="HazardMon-logo.png" alt="Fire Project Logo" width="120" style="margin-right:80px;"/>
 </p>

-Starting home page of the HazardMon project, supported by the NSF #2319944: CICI: TCR: A Unified Monitoring Approach to Enhancing the Security and Resiliency of Hazard Workflows on Heterogeneous Infrastructures
+Starting home page of the HazardMon project, supported by the NSF #2319944: CICI: TCR: A Unified Monitoring Approach to Enhancing the Security and Resiliency of Hazard Workflows on Heterogeneous Infrastructures.

 ## 🔥 Fire Project